vsoch/vsoch.github.io/_posts/2019/2019-09-13-discourse-rankings.md

 ### Contributions

-While we can't say which institution group is posting the most, we can look at the posts based on trust level and see some good news!
-The levels between 0 and 2 ("trust_level_0" to "trust_level_2"), which are most definitely regular users (typically moderators get trust level 3, and staff admins above that) have a high number of posts relative to the time period (one month).
-This means that we need to simply get those users more properly categorized, and we have a really fun setup for some friendly competition!
+While we can't say which institution group is posting the most, we can look at the posts based on trust level and see some mixed news!
+It's unfortunately the case that admin and staff tend to be also included in lower trust levels (e.g., trust_level_0 through trust_level_0) so based on the fact that we see the largest number of contributions from moderators and admins, it's very likely the case that most site posting is done by these groups.
+This means that we really need to do a better job of encouraging participation on our site - not through artificial means, but genuine interest and incentive.

 ## Conclusion